MAPE-15/LINEAR_REGRESSION/README_LinearRegression.md

 ### NOTES
 Included 3 models.
+Must have included t-distribution dataset, to decided what is t-distribution value, and with that make predictions etc.

 One called simple linear regression uses no sklearn and is made from scratch.
 Takes only one feature that's why is called simple.